 Foetal Alcohol Spectrum Disorders is an umbrella term used to describe a group of conditions that affect a person due to prenatal alcohol exposure (PAE).

-It is probably the most common preventable cause of non-genetic learning disability and such individuals may also be living with a number of complex, lifelong, physical, mental, psychological and emotional difficulties due to the exposure to alcohol as a foetus.
+It is probably the most common preventable cause of non-genetic learning disability and, as such, individuals may also be living with a number of complex, lifelong, physical, mental, psychological and emotional difficulties due to the exposure to alcohol as a foetus.

-FASD can be caused broadly in two ways, either direct or indirect.
-Where there is direct damage, the alcohol is taken into the system and directly affects the cells as they are developing.
+FASD can be caused broadly in two ways, either directly or indirectly.
+Where there is direct damage, the alcohol is taken into the system and directly impacts the cells as they are developing.
 The second way is that it modifies how the genes which make us all up are expressed, and so normal development may or may not happen.
 That leads to malformation or abnormalities.

 There are a range of characteristics that you can see in someone who has FASD.
 The classic that most people focus on are the facial characteristics, which tend to be small eyes, a thin upper lip and philtrum.
 They are rare, occurring in about five to ten percent of the whole spectrum of presentation, only developing in a short window during the early part of pregnancy.
-The bit you don’t see is the brain.
-The brain is invisible in terms of what it looks like but it is developing throughout pregnancy.
+However, the brain is invisible in terms of what it looks like, but it is developing throughout pregnancy.
 FASD can lead to problems with:

 As society demands more of these individuals, the less they are able to manage.
 The later it presents, the more likely it is going to be put down to bad behaviour, bad parenting, both of which may be inappropriate in a group where actually what you need to be looking for is...
 'Why is the brain not working properly?'

 There are many recognised affects on the lives of individuals with FASD, and these require timely support, preferably from an early age.
-If FASD is not recognised or diagnosed, individuals can develop secondary conditions which have lifelong implications that can cause significant stress on the individual and also those supporting them, be it family or caregivers.
+If FASD is not recognised or diagnosed, individuals could be placed at a higher risk, which may have lifelong implications that can cause significant stress on the individual and those supporting them, be it family or caregivers.
 Some of the common examples of these are disengagement with education, services and relationships.
 These secondary conditions could place them at a higher risk of mental health issues; things like suicide and substance abuse, and also involvement in the criminal justice system.